LDO-CERT/orochi/docs/Users-Guide.md

 To upload a memory dump just click + button near DUMPS, choose file, set name and operative system about dump.
 Wait until dump is loaded and then press create index.
-Is it possible to choose the color in order to easily distinguish multiple dumps.
+It is possible to choose the color in order to easily distinguish multiple dumps.

 To speed up the upload, both raw and zipped dumps are supported.
+Password protected zip files are supported as well.

 VmWare Snapshots are also supported, when needed both vmem and vmss, just upload zip file containing both.

 ![home-page](images/005_home_page.png)